open-telemetry/opentelemetry-collector-contrib/receiver/githubactionsreceiver/README.md

 If a secret is configured (recommended), it [validates the payload](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries) ensuring data integrity before processing.

+The receiver supports linking spans to previous runs for `workflow_run` events, enhancing traceability across workflow attempts.
+This feature utilises deterministic Trace IDs generated based on the run ID and run attempt.
+When a `workflow_run` event contains a `PreviousAttemptURL`, and the run attempt is greater than `1`, the receiver automatically links the current run's root span to the previous run's Trace ID, providing a direct connection between sequential workflow attempts.

 ## Configuration

 The following settings are required: